DoaaElbanna/Data-Science-Projects/05_CleaningPersonActivitiesData/README.md

 ## There are five steps applied on the orginal data set:

-1- Mergeing the training and the test sets to create one data set.
+1- Merging the training and the test sets to create one data set.

 2- Extracts only the measurements on the mean and standard deviation for each measurement.